unfoldingWord-box3/lexicon-poc/README.md

 Move into the project_lexicon folder and run `python manage.py runserver` to start a local server and navigate to the url that is provided in the terminal when running that command.

+# Visualise the data model

+MOve into the projext_lexicon folder and run `python manage.py graph_models lexicon | dot -Tpng -o dataModel.png`.
+This command assumes you have dot up and running.

 # License

 MIT License